Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZGP_light_sensor/application_implementation.md

    }
    ```

-- The very last modification to the code will be to modify the way commissioning will be operated. in halButtonIsr() we will modify the code to call emberGpdAppSingleEventCommission(); function instead of using the 4 button press process which is default to the example.
+- Optionally and very last modification to the code will be to modify the way commissioning will be operated. in halButtonIsr() we will modify the code to call emberGpdAppSingleEventCommission(); function instead of using the 4 button press process which is default to the example.
 code end up like following:

 ```c